Steps to Effective Project Cost Management

 To carry out this planning work, a dedicated tool will prove to be your ally.

-Structuring a cost management plan
+Structure a cost management plan

-- Expenditure for each resource
+- The expenses corresponding to each resource

-- Tools used to manage costs
+- The tools used to manage costs

 -